compie67/Group-Page-Feed-Integration/README.md

+Any insight on my problem!

-ummary: Group & Page Feed Privacy Filtering Issue (OSSN 8.9) Context
+Summary: Group & Page Feed Privacy Filtering Issue (OSSN 8.9) Context

 We developed a component called GroupPageFeed for OSSN v8.9, designed to extend the home feed with: